wbotelhos/normalizy/README.md

 'Washington Fuck Botelho'
 # 'Washington --- Botelho'
 ```

+### options value

+By default, Modules and instance methods of class will receveis the following attributes on `options` argument:

+- `object`: The object that Normalizy is acting;
+- `attribute`: The attribute of the object that Normalizy is acting.

 You can pass a block and it will be received on filter: